Hedgehog signaling pathway: Targeting the hedgehog pathway

 The most clinically advanced SMO targeting agents are cyclopamine-competitive.
 Itraconazole (Sporanox) has also been shown to target SMO through a mechanism distinct from cyclopamine and vismodegib.
 Itraconazole (ITZ) inhibits SMO in the presence of mutations conferring resistance to vismodegib and other cyclopamine-competitive antagonists, like IPI-926 and Novartis' LDE-225.
 PTCH and Gli3 (5E1) antibodies are also a way to regulate the pathway.
 A downstream effector and strong transcriptional activator siRNA Gli1 has been used to inhibit cell growth and promote apoptosis.
 Arsenic trioxide (Trisenox) has also been shown to inhibit hedgehog signaling by interfering with Gli function and transcription.

 Several environmental modifiers of Hedgehog signaling have been identified, which are potential health or developmental hazards.
 Dietary alkaloids found in tomatoes (tomatodine), potatoes (solanidine), nightshades like peppers and eggplant (solasodine). and turmeric (curcumin) have been shown to antagonize SMO and perturb Hedgehog signaling.
 In addition, certain environmental toxicants can block Hedgehog signaling.
 Piperonyl butoxide (PBO) is a semisynthetic pesticide additive developed in the 1940s, which can be found in thousands of household and agricultural products.
 Despite its widespread use, the ability of PBO to inhibit hedgehog signaling and act as a potent developmental teratogen was not recognized until recently.

 Metastasis

 Activation of the Hedgehog pathway leads to an increase in Snail protein expression and a decrease in E-cadherin and tight junctions.

 Tumor regulation

 Activation of the Hedgehog pathway leads to an increase in Angiogenic Factors (angiopoietin-1 and angiopoietin-2), Cyclins (cyclin D1 and B1), anti-apoptotic genes and a decrease in apoptotic genes (Fas).
+Dysfunction or aberrant activation of the Hh signaling pathway is associated with developmental deformities and cancers, including basal cell nevus syndrome (BCNS), basal cell carcinoma (BCC), medulloblastomas (MBs), rhabdomyosarcomas, and meningiomas.
+Approximately one-third of malignant tumors are linked to the aberrant activation of the Hh pathway.
+There are three proposed mechanisms of aberrant Hh signaling activation in different cancer types: Type I involves ligand-independent signaling due to mutations in Smo or negative regulators, Type II involves ligand-dependent autocrine/juxtacrine signaling with overexpression of Hh ligand, and Type III involves ligand-dependent paracrine signaling between tumor cells and stromal cells.
+These dysregulations in the Hh pathway can lead to tumor cell proliferation, survival, and the presence of cancer stem cells, which contribute to tumor initiation and progression.